-This publication sets forth detailed recommended procedures for using Baha surgical components and instruments.
-It offers guidance needed for performing the procedure, but, as with any technical guide, the surgeon must consider the particular needs of each patient and make appropriate adjustments when and as required.
+This surgical guide sets forth detailed recommended procedures for using CochlearTM Baha® surgical components and instruments.
+It offers guidance needed for performing the procedure but, as with any technical guide, the surgeon must consider the particular needs of each patient and make appropriate adjustments when required.
+The techniques shown in this guide are provided for your consideration only, and do not constitute direct medical advice from Cochlear.
+This guide is not a substitute for actual medical education and hands-on training.